ThreeSixtyGiving/standard/documentation/identifiers.md

 ## Get your prefix

-To register a prefix for your organisation see the [publisher guidance](https://www.threesixtygiving.org/support/publish-data).
+To register a prefix for your organisation see the <a href="https://www.threesixtygiving.org/support/publish-data" target="_blank"> publisher guidance</a>.

 All registered prefixes should start with 360G.
 ```eval_rst